Vidofludimus Calcium

 - A targeted effect on hyperactive immune cells without suppression of normal immune function.

-- A very low discontinuation rate for MS patients, substantially below placebo, which indicates an encouraging combination of tolerability and efficacy as well as maintenance of normal quality-of-life.
+- A very low discontinuation rate for MS patients, which indicates an encouraging combination of tolerability and efficacy as well as maintenance of normal quality-of-life.

 - A broad spectrum anti-viral effect, which may support lowering the rate of viral infections and reactivations, including EBV reactivation, potentially resulting in slowing potential EBV-related neurodegenerative processes.